• Courses

 By using the aforementioned custom template, let’s create a variable.
 Go to Variables > New > Variable configuration and select “Trim Query” as a variable type.

 Now we need to list all the query parameters.
-Take the list that you have prepared in the chapter “Identifying URL query parameters that you want to exclude”.
+Take the list you prepared in the chapter “Identifying URL query parameters that you want to exclude”.
 And list those items one by one.
 One row = one parameter that should be excluded.

 Save the variable.
 I usually name it Page URL excluding unwanted query parameters.